-- 1. Whereas the rich ruler left his meeting with Jesus unbelieving and unwilling to part with his cherished wealth, Zaccheaus responded to Jesus as a changed man.
-Moved by Jesus, he announced his desire to give half of his possessions to the poor and to repay four times the amount to those he had cheated. - 2.
-Jesus offers the Sacrament of the Altar for the forgiveness of sins.
-He also is part of the meal Himself, providing His very body and blood to recipients in a mysterious way.
-The Lord's Supper provides a foretaste of the banquet of which all believers will partake at last in heaven. - 3.
-The assembly accused Jesus of subverting the government (Luke 23:1-2), a crime of which He was innocent.
-Barabbas had been thrown into prison for leading an insurrection (Luke 23:19).
-Barabbas was released instead of Jesus, who was led away to be crucified.
-Similarly, our innocent Savior died in our place, taking upon His innocent self the crimes of which we are guilty and paying for them in order to earn our freedom. - 4.
-Participants are likely to select portions of John 1:1-18.
-Underscore the deep implications of John 1:10-13: He was in the world, and though the world was made through Him, the world did not recognize Him.
+- 1. The assembly accused Jesus of subverting the government (Luke 23:1-2), a crime of which He was innocent.
+Barabbas was guilty, having been imprisoned for leading an insurrection (Luke 23:19).
+Barabbas was to be crucified that day, but he was released and Jesus took his place.
+Similarly, our innocent Savior died in our place, taking upon His innocent self the crimes of which we are guilty and paying for them in order to earn our freedom. - 2.
+Participants will likely select varying portions of John 1:1-18.
+Stress the deep implications of John 1:10-13: This rejection of Jesus will play out all through John's Gospel.
+He created this world and deserved to be highly exalted by His creatures, but the world did not recognize Him.
 He came to His own, but His own did not receive Him.
-Yet to all who received Him, to those who believed in His name, He gave the right to become children of God-children born not of natural descent, nor of human decision or a husband's will, but born of God. - 5.
-Jesus cares about every aspect of our life and circumstances.
+Yet to all who received Him, to those who believed in His name, He gave the right to become children of God-children born not of natural descent, nor of human decision or a husband's will, but born of God. - 3.
+Though this miracle was not dramatic in a worldly sense, Jesus was upholding marriage as a cornerstone of human society.
+Our Lord cares about every aspect of our life.
 We need not be concerned about any issue or concern being outside the scope of our Savior's interest or desire to intervene.
-In His Word He invites us to "Cast [our] burden on the LORD, and He will sustain [us]; He will never permit the righteous to be moved" (Psalm 55:22). - 6.
-Those who read and study God's Word come to an acceptance by faith of its true message only as God brings them to believe through the working of the Holy Spirit.
-Jesus' words to Peter contain this implication.
+In His Word, He invites us to "Cast [our] burden on the LORD, and He will sustain [us]; He will never permit the righteous to be moved" (Psalm 55:22). - 4.
+Those who read and study God's Word can only understand its intent and purpose by Holy Spirit-given faith.
+All others will see it as a book of rules and morality.
+The Holy Spirit works through the Word to bring readers and teachers to understand that the Scriptures reveal our sin and our Savior, Jesus Christ.
+Jesus' words to Peter contain this implication. - 5.
+John 5:24 explains that those who trust in Jesus for salvation have already received eternal life.
+Verse 25 directs us to the time when Jesus will raise from the dead to life eternal those who have received Him by faith. - 6.
+Answers will vary but will likely focus on Jesus' promises to quench our spiritual hunger and thirst as the bread of life and to accept as His own all whom the Father gives to Him.
+Stress that Jesus came from heaven to do the will of the heavenly Father, and that will is that all would be saved and come to the knowledge of the truth (1 Timothy 2:4). - 7.
+Through His life, death, and resurrection, Jesus has earned our freedom from sin, guilt, fear, and its eternal consequences.